-I am an Accredited Psychotherapist and Counsellor, and a Transactional Analyst trainer and supervisor.
-I am an Accredited EMDR Europe Psychotherapist and an Equine Assisted Practitioner, and am qualified in LENS Neurofeedback.
-I have a Masters Degree in Transactional Analysis Psychotherapy, and an Advanced Diploma in Forensic Counselling and Psychotherapy.
-I offer psychotherapy, counselling and supervision, and work in English, French, Romanian, either face to face or online via Skype, Zoom or WhatsApp.
-I offer Equine Facilitated therapy at our local organic farm.
+I am an experienced counsellor and psychotherapist, and use a number of different humanistic approaches in my work.
+I work in English, French, Romanian, either face to face or online via Skype, Zoom or WhatsApp, and I offer Animal Assisted Therapy at our local organic farm.
 I work with people with a broad range of difficulties using the skills and techniques gained in my training, my profession and my life experience.
-My clients include men and women, adults and children, couples, groups and families.
+My clients include women and men, children and young people, couples, groups and families.
 I have a special interest in working with survivors of spiritual and religious abuse, and with people from minority backgrounds.

 Training, qualifications & experience

 MSc in Transactional Analysis Psychotherapy.
 Advanced Diploma in Forensic Counselling and Psychotherapy.
 Trainer and Supervisor using Transactional Analysis (PTSTA).
 EMDR Europe Accredited Practitioner.
+Diploma in Supervision.
 LENS Neurofeedback practitioner.
 Equine Assisted Growth and Learning Practitioner.
 Additional training in Mindfulness.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 UK Council for Psychotherapy